isomerpages/imda-pixel/_success-stories/Testimonials.md

 <table>
 	<td style="border: 15px solid #F1F1F1; width:100%; text-align: center;">
-				<br><span style="font-size:1.em; line-height:1em; color:grey"> Since our founding, Hiverlab has received a wide range of support from IMDA Pixel.
-Some examples are venue booking for events (e.g. internal meetings, external community events), equipment & facilities for projects and product development (e.g. studios, and most recently the 5G testbed), business matching (e.g. with schools, research institutions, companies), publicity (e.g. media coverage, online sharing with IMDA Pixel community), and more which IMDA Pixel has offered.
+				<br><span style="font-size:1.em; line-height:1em; color:grey"> Since our founding, Hiverlab has received a wide range of support from IMDA PIXEL.
+Some examples are venue booking for events, equipment & facilities for projects and product development (e.g. studios, and most recently the 5G testbed), business matching (e.g. with schools, research institutions, companies), publicity (e.g. media coverage, online sharing with IMDA Pixel community), and more.
 The programs are informative and flexible, and the program managers are very approachable and supportive to startups.</span>
 	<br><br>
 		<b>Yuan Yi<br>Co-founder, Hiverlab</b>
 		</td>